Staying at home

 - Opening your windows or going into the garden for fresh air and natural sunlight

-- Going outside for exercise – you can go outside as much as you want, remember to stay 2 metres or more apart from other people
+- Going for your daily walk outdoors - this is fine but remember to stay more than 2 metres from other people

 If you are unsure about what you can and can't do the government have some FAQs on their website to help you.